Quick Start

 Overview

-Cosyra allows you to connect your GitHub account so you can access and work with your repositories directly from your mobile device.
-Once connected, you can view your repositories inside the app and clone them into your Cosyra workspace to begin development immediately.
+Connect your GitHub account in Cosyra to access and work with your repositories directly from a mobile device.
+Once connected, you can browse your repositories inside the app and clone them into your Cosyra workspace to start working immediately.

 This integration enables you to manage and modify your projects without needing a desktop or laptop environment.